Expand the Menu to access our Tree Identification Pages

 Click Images for Full Size View

 Flooded Gum Eucalyptus grandis Other names: Rose Gum

 The Flooded Gum is very tall forest tree up to 70m in height and prefers moist fertile soils in higher rainfall areas.
 The specimen shown (Picture 1) resides within the outer margins of subtropical rainforest and is surrounded by rainforest species such as Black Booyong (Argyrodendron actinophyllum) and Yellow Carabeen (Sloanea woollsii).
 A stocking of rough bark is retained at the base of the tree, but recedes with age (2 & 3).
 The relative small woody fruit measures only about 5 mm in diameter and features 4 or 5 valves which are slightly exerted above the rim level after opening.
 Valve tips are claw-like and point inwards, whereas valves tips of the very similar Blue Gum (E.saligna) are spike-like pointing up or outwards (4).
-Simple adult leaves with alternate arrangement are; lanceolate in shape with entire margins, up to 18 cm in length and curved as intermediate leaves, shorter and straight as adult leaves (middle), scented when crushed.
+Simple adult leaves (middle) with alternate arrangement are; up to 16 cm long, lanceolate in shape with entire margins, straight as adult leaves, longer and curved as intermediate leaves, discolorous, strong and scented when crushed.
 Apex is acute and base shape cuneate.
 Venation except for mid vein is very faint (5).
-Distribution: NSW central coast to northern QLD.
+Distribution: NSW central coast to northern Qld.